 Bus Priority Project page banner

-February 4, 2024, is Transit Equity Day.
-This day honors civil rights activist Rosa Parks, on her birthday.
-Parks is best remembered for her brave act of resistance by refusing to give up her seat to a white man in Montgomery, Alabama in 1955.
-Her actions inspired the local Black community to organize the Montgomery Bus Boycott, led by Rev. Dr. Martin Luther King, Jr.
+Rosa Parks is commemorated twice a year.
+Parks is best remembered for her brave act of resistance on December 1, 1955, when she refused to give up her bus seat to a white man in Montgomery, Alabama.
+Her actions inspired the local Black community to organize the Montgomery Bus Boycott, led by Rev. Dr. Martin Luther King, Jr. Annually, December 1 is remembered as Rosa Parks Day.
+Additionally, Rosa Park's birthday, February 4, is celebrated nationally as Transit Equity Day.

-The boycott lasted more than a year and ended only when the U.S. Supreme Court ruled that bus segregation was unconstitutional.
+The boycott kicked off on December 1, lasted more than a year, and ended only when the U.S. Supreme Court ruled that bus segregation was unconstitutional.
 The year of the boycott was filled with hardship for the Black community, many of whom were dependent on buses for transportation.
 Parks lost her job and experienced harassment but became a nationally recognized representation of dignity and strength in the fight to end racial segregation.

-We have been working to reassess our transit system to best meet the needs of residents through our Ride On Reimagined Study.
+Through our Ride On Reimagined Study, we have been working to reassess our transit system to best meet our rider's needs.
 Through public engagement and feedback, the study produced system-wide recommendations to better serve over one million County residents.

 Our mission is to move people and connect places with seamless, equitable transportation options that are safe, environmentally responsible, and support economic growth and vibrancy in Montgomery County.

-To commemorate Transit Equity Day, all Ride On buses will display a commemorative poster to honor Rosa Parks for her bravery and the importance of the movement she ignited.
+To commemorate Rosa Parks Day and Transit Equity Day, the fleet of nearly 400 MCDOT Ride On buses displays interior commemorative posters to honor Rosa Parks for her bravery and the importance of the movement she ignited.
 Be sure to visit our library of customer videos to hear about what transit equity means to our riders.
-We will be adding videos throughout February.
+We will be adding videos throughout the year.

 Low-Income Transportation Resources